bahardy/fTFM_ANN_modeling/README.md

    primaryClass={physics.flu-dyn}
 }
 ## Jiang et al.'s ANN Model
 Jiang et al.'s ANM model has been used to generate Figure-3 in the manuscript.
-This model has been uploaded into "JiangANNModels" and can be also found in https://github.com/yundij/ANN-sub-grid-Drag.
+This model has been uploaded into the "JiangANNModels" folder and can be also found in https://github.com/yundij/ANN-sub-grid-Drag.

 Bibtex entries for the Jiang's studies:\
 @article{jiangPowTec2019,\